prototypal/metamask-plugin-wrapper/README.md

-## METAMASK PLUGIN WRAPPER
+# METAMASK PLUGIN WRAPPER

 Wraps plugins into secure container for code isolation (iframe first, then using SES with plugin that should be sessified)

 Implements the message API communications

+Will inject the plugin functions and state into visited webpages

-# Parameters
+## Parameters

-author eth address
+* author eth address
-(all below will be resolved by an eth smart contract based registrar from above, or from a single URL) plugin script name plugin symbol plugin image plugin script url plugin eth gateway contract
+(all below will be resolved by an eth smart contract based registrar from above, or from a single URL)
+* plugin script name
+* plugin symbol
+* plugin image
+* plugin script url
+* plugin eth gateway contract

-# Available elements from metamask:
+## Available elements from metamask:

 Provider
 Blocktracker

-# Message API Specs
+## Message API Specs

+### for plugin script:

+### for inpage: